TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 Bob Carpenter and Brad Bell led discussionsn about autodiff in general and announced that there will be a workshop in Oxford (still time to submit a poster abstract).

-Cole Monnahan led discussions about using Hamiltonian Monte Carlo.
-This included MCMC with Langevin updates but Bob Carpenter noted that there were issues with this approach in that it can devolve to a diffusive random walk and take O(N^2) where N is the number of parameters per effective sample size.
-HMC is O(N^(5/4)) and the constants are much much better for HMC if there's high correlation.

-Cole Monnahan about fisheries model with population growth, max stable population size, and fishing capture.
-Rather than treating number of fish caught as a known quantity, it can be treated as a random variable with very low noise and a bound to keep everything above zero.
-Placing the model on the number of fish caught keeps the model generative in a way that just bounding the whole population size above zero doesn't.
+Cole Monnahan led discussions about the current state and future directions of Hamiltonian Monte Carlo in both TMB and ADMB.
+This included the prospect of adding Riemannian HMC and "variational inference."
+Bob Carpenter noted the difficulties with ADVI, but that RHMC is very promising for models up to hundreds of parameters with very difficult posterior geometries.
+Thus, the short-term goals are to get NUTS with adaptation of the step size and mass matrix in both TMB/ADMB.
+The longer term would be to get RHMC updates working with NUTS.
+Cole, Dave and Johnoel will work toward this goal over the next 6 months.

 An example presentation of Atomic functions and use of derivatives within the template (during Kasper's presentation)